Turkey seeks to strengthen Africa relations with 'benevolence' | DW | 04.02.2021

 Ankara's strategy to increase its influence in sub-Saharan Africa seems to be working as it enjoys a positive image among many Africans.
 However, its power shouldn’t be overestimated, experts say.

-Ankara exerts its influence on the continent in a multifaceted manner by engaging in trade, military cooperation, education, diplomacy, infrastructure, civil society, and political relations with African nations.

-According to the Ministry of Foreign Affairs, its "relations with Africa constitutes one of the prime orientations of Turkish foreign policy."
-In the past 10 years, Turkish diplomatic presence in the continent has almost quadrupled.
-Whereas only 12 Turkish embassies were scattered across the continent in 2009, that number had increased to 42 by 2019.
-Ankara is set to open two new embassies in Togo and Guinea-Bissau.

 Turkey's trading volume with sub-Saharan Africa has grown from $1 billion (€834,000 million) in 2002 to $7.6 billion in 2019.
-Ankara's largest overseas military base is located in Somalia, where the Turkish Armed Forces train Somali soldiers.
-According to the Turkish Cooperation and Coordination Agency, TİKA, Somalia was the second country that benefited the most from Turkey's bilateral assistance in 2019.
+Ankara's largest overseas military base is located in Somalia, where the Turkish armed forces train Somali soldiers.
+According to the Turkish Cooperation and Coordination Agency, TİKA, Somalia was among the countries that benefited the most from Turkey's bilateral assistance in 2019.
 Others are Sudan, Niger, Djibouti, Chad, and Guinea.

 Since Turkish President Recep Tayyip Erdogan came to power about 20 years ago, Turkey has openly sought to become a bigger player in world affairs and expand its sphere of influence.
 Ankara started to position itself beyond its immediate neighborhood.